The first steppingstone in selecting the correct light fixture is the accurate designation of the location.

 To simplify:

-• Class I LED fixtures are designed and rated for areas with chemical vapors
+• Class I LED fixtures are suitable for areas with chemical vapors

-• Class II is designed for areas with concentrations of flammable dust
+• Class II LED fixtures are suitable for areas with concentrations of flammable dust

-• Class III is suitable for areas with airborne fibers
+• Class III LED fixtures are suitable for areas with airborne fibers

 LED lighting is available for the classes listed above.
 Allowing the selection of the right fixture.
 Meeting specific requirements of your location while enjoying the benefits of LED technology.